44 Queen St

 The Peak District is the perfect place to holiday if you have a love of outdoor activities.
 There are lots of free guided walks to go on and plenty of cycle routes, canoeing, abseiling or if you fancy something a little more adventurous why not try the rock adventure based at the Black Rocks .
 It’s also the ideal place to play if you love water as there are open-air pools to swim in and lakes to sail, windsurf and yacht on.
 Underground caverns to explore.

 Sheffield and Derby are nearby if you fancy a spot of shopping or a bite to eat.
 Chatsworth house is also worth a visit if you want to soak up some culture.
 There you can see some famous paintings, beautiful gardens and enjoy the small petting zoo.
 The Heights of Abraham are a must if you want to see the Peak District from above the tree tops, the heights of Abraham is a major tourist attraction in Matlock, it consist of a hilltop park on top of Masson hill ride In one of the cable car to see the beautiful views.

-Easirent have some fabulous deals on vw campervans so why not hire one of Easirent campervans from the wigan depot and tour Europe.
+Easicampers have some fabulous deals on vw campervans so why not hire one of Easicampers campervans from the wigan depot and tour Europe.

 This is the most convenient way to travel with total independence to Europe here is a 14 day tour I have put together for you with some great places to visit.